Teoscar Hernández Player Props: Mariners vs. Phillies

 Teoscar Hernández At The Plate

-- Hernandez is batting .244 with three doubles, five home runs and two walks.
+- Hernandez has three doubles, six home runs and two walks while batting .244.

-- Hernandez has had an RBI in eight games this season (36.4%), including three multi-RBI outings (13.6%).
-He has also driven in three or more of his team's runs in one contest.
+- Hernandez has had an RBI in nine games this year (39.1%), including four multi-RBI outings (17.4%).
+He has also driven home three or more of his team's runs in one contest.

-- In six games this season (27.3%), he has scored, including multiple runs twice.
+- In seven games this season (30.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.